arm/arm-toolchain/arm-software/linux/docs/GettingStarted.md

 $ armclang -O3 -o binary source.c
 ```

-To compile the `source.f90` file into a binary called binary, and use the `-O3`
+To compile the `source.f90` file into an executable file called `binary`, and
-optimization level, use:
+use the `-O3` optimization level, use:

 ```
 $ armflang -O3 -o binary source.f90